State of New Hampshire Income Tax New Hampshire State Income Tax - Tax Year 2012

 If you have any questions about what income is taxable, or need to ask questions about your tax account, you can call the New Hampshire Taxpayer Services department at (603) 230-5920.

 Recent taxes on gambling income and inheritances were repealed in 2011 and 2003, respectively.
 Overall, New Hampshire has a relatively low tax burden compared to most other states.
-There are -35 days left until Tax Day, on April 15th 2013.

 Compare the state income tax rates in New Hampshire with the income tax rates in